mehedinassah/Daily-Challange/README.md

 This project is a gamified task website where users receive a random task every day.
 By completing the task, users earn points, encouraging consistency, productivity, and fun daily challenges.
+Quite fun.
+Isn't it?